 A Cyclist’s Dream: Riding the Shimanami Kaido

 The best way to enjoy this scenic bikeway is to cycle through the 6 islands.
 I started from Onimichi in Hiroshima prefecture and ended in Imabari, Ehime prefecture.
-The bikeway can also be accessed from another direction – Imabari to Onimichi.
+The bikeway can also be accessed from the other direction: Imabari to Onimichi.

-A good cyclist can probably complete the entire bikeway in 1 day but there will not be enough time to visit various sights on the islands.
+A good cyclist can probably complete the entire bikeway in one day but there will not be enough time to visit various sights on the islands.
 A minimum of 2 days with an overnight stay on one of the islands like Omishima or Ohshima is highly recommended for a fulfilling ride.
-Professional cyclist can make reservations for a good road bicycle in advance.
-Amateur cyclist can rent a mamachari for 2,000 yen (1,000 yen for a 2-day rental and 1,000 yen non-refundable deposit if the bicycle is returned at a different station).
+Professional cyclists can make reservations for a good road bicycle in advance.
+Amateur cyclists can rent a mamachari for 2,000 yen (1,000 yen for a 2-day rental and 1,000 yen non-refundable deposit if the bicycle is returned at a different station).
 Before embarking on the cycling expedition, remember to take useful biking tour guide maps from the bicycle rental shop.
-The maps can be downloaded here.
+(A link to additional cycling information is at the end of this article.)

 The bikeway only starts after a 5-minute ferry ride from Onimichi port to Mukaishima.
 The bikeway is clearly marked by blue and white lines, road markers, and signs.
 Other than the challenging slopes up and down the bridges, the entire cycling course is relatively flat.